coderbyheart/coderbyheart.com/content/Talks.md

 - ideas on how to build living, understandable, up-date architecture diagrams
 - new ideas about the features of GitHub Actions, traceability and automated diagram generation

-## \[Draft\] Architecture Archaeology: what 14 years of Twitter data can tell us

-In this talk we are going to have a look at the data export Twitter offers to its users (from my accounts with 50,000+ tweets dating back to 2008).
-The way the data is structured in the archive will tell us an interesting story about how an simple API (a text message) needs to be kept working over decades, while at the same time more and more features are added and how that is visible in the export.
-This will also give attendees a lot to think about for their own project and how they deal with feature creep, API design, and backwards compatibility.

 ## Firmware test automation using real embedded devices